-1. Go Secondhand First
+1. Go secondhand first

-With fashion’s carbon footprint bigger than international flights and shipping combined, modern slavery rife in supply chains, and 13 million items of clothing sent to landfill each week in the UK alone, our shopping habits have never been so in need of a makeover.
+With fashion’s carbon footprint bigger than international flights and shipping combined, modern slavery rife in supply chains, and 13 million items of clothing sent to landfills each week, our shopping habits have never been so in need of a makeover.

 2. Get a digital guide

-Good On You offers at-a-glance ratings for thousands of fashion brands based on their treatment of the planet, people and animals.
-Meanwhile the CoGo app helps you find nearby businesses that share your values, such as companies that are low-waste, climate-friendly or living wage employers.
-You can also connect your bank account to calculate the carbon footprint of your spending, for a daily reminder that ‘voting with your wallet’ really does make a difference.
+Good On You offers at-a-glance ratings for thousands of fashion brands based on their treatment of the planet, people, and animals.
+Meanwhile, the CoGo app helps you find nearby businesses that share your values, such as companies that are low-waste, climate-friendly, or living wage employers.
+You can also connect your bank account to calculate the carbon footprint of your spending, for a daily reminder that "voting with your wallet" really does make a difference.

 3. Wash more wisely

 Around 25% of the carbon footprint of a garment comes from the way we wash and care for it.
-Synthetic fibres like polyester shed tiny microplastic particles into the water supply, while over-washing also reduces the lifespan of your clothes—all of which means you have full permission to skip laundry day and employ the sniff test instead.
+Synthetic fibers like polyester shed tiny microplastic particles into the water supply, while over-washing also reduces the lifespan of your clothes—all of which means you have full permission to skip laundry day and employ the sniff test instead.

 4. Ditch the disposables

-More than a third of farmed fruit and vegetables never make it to supermarket shelves because they’re deemed “too ugly”—which, as well as being a concept for a Disney Pixar movie we would 100% cry at, is a massive problem for the planet.
+Speaking of vegetables, more than a third of farmed fruit and vegetables never make it to supermarket shelves because they’re deemed “too ugly”—which, as well as being a concept for a Disney Pixar movie we would 100% cry at, is a massive problem for the planet.

-If, like us, you still hear your parents’ voice in your head telling you to turn off lights when you leave the room, now is the time to start listening.
+If, like us, you still hear your parents’ voice in your head telling you to turn off the lights when you leave the room, now is the time to start listening.
 While household tech is getting cleaner and smarter, there’s still plenty of room to wise up on our own wasteful habits—and save money at the same time.

 10. Repair, reuse, recycle, reduce

-- Repair anything that is broken or worn out before buying new, either by taking it to an expert (your local dry cleaner will mend and alter clothes for a reasonable price) or finding a YouTube tutorial and doing it yourself.
-Reuse everything you possibly can, from repurposing takeaway containers as tupperware to using old t-shirts as cleaning rags.
-Recycle properly, even if it means a walk to your nearest collection bin.
-The smug points are worth it.
+- Repair anything that is broken or worn out before buying new, either by taking it to an expert (your local dry cleaner will mend and alter clothes for a reasonable price) or finding a YouTube tutorial and doing it yourself (or check out some of our best upcycle ideas, from fashion to home decor).

 We can’t shop our way to a healthier planet, but we can make better use of what we already have.
-Less really is more.
+Less really is more!